Archive April 2020

 - We could also use our empathy to help others – being needed by others helps us meet our need for meaning and purpose in life.

-- Putting ourselves in the metaphorical shoes of others can also allow us to help others meet their need for respect and status, so that everyone feels valued for their contribution to the current situation from front-line hospital staff through to those of us staying at home.
+- Putting ourselves in the metaphorical shoes of others can also allow us to help others meet their need for respect and status.

 Use your imagination to focus away from problems and towards solutions